Probate Real Estate Attorneys in Houston, TX

 We handle probate lawsuits with finesse and take great care in protecting beneficiaries and heirs of wills and trusts to ensure they receive the property and assets they’re promised.

-Our probate attorneys can help you with real estate planning, as part of your estate planning documents, with suggested steps to prevent real estate and other estate issues.
-Use an initial consultation with a probate lawyer at The Hatchett Law Firm, PLLC to get your questions and concerns answered: 281-214-6541.
+Our Houston probate attorneys can help you with real estate planning as part of your estate planning documents, with suggested steps to prevent real estate and other estate issues.
+Contact us at (281) 771-0560 to speak with a member of our team at The Hatchett Law Firm to get your questions and concerns answered.